 - During Part 91 legs, you will be acting as the Flying Pilot under the Captain's supervision so you can log the time PIC

-This is an excellent opportunity for you to be trained by the Captain instructors of a Part 135 air carrier (not by a private flight school or training facility) and build PIC commercial aircraft experience on a popular aircraft when desired at your own pace around your schedule and while staying home.
+This is an excellent opportunity for you to be trained by the Captain instructors of a Part 135 air carrier (not by a private flight school or training facility) and build PIC commercial aircraft time and experience on a popular aircraft, when desired at your own pace around your schedule and while staying home.

 This training and experience will make you very marketable with various Part 135 air carriers.
 Also, even though this cannot be guaranteed ahead of time, it is possible the local Part 135 air carrier you are trained by and build experience with might offer you a position in the future depending on your performance and their needs since you and the air carrier personnel will know each other well.

 Training and check cost depends on the aircraft and the air carrier.
-You can usually plan on about $5,000 to $9,000.
+You can usually plan on about $6,000 to $11,000.
 PIC experience cost after being PIC qualified also depends on the aircraft and the air carrier.
-Plan on about $50 to $150 per leg.
-A typical leg duration is 45 minutes to 2 hours.
+Plan on about $100 to $200 per hour.

 To join, please email your aviation resume (a sample aviation resume can be emailed to you upon request) to firstname.lastname@example.org and indicate from which date you would like to start training and the metropolitan area you live in.
 We will then let you know which options can be proposed to you in your area.